precice/vm/README.md

 - preCICE Micro Manager (PIP)
 - OpenFOAM v2512 and the OpenFOAM-preCICE adapter (develop)
 - deal.II 9.5 from the official PPA and the deal.II-preCICE adapter (develop)
-- CalculiX 2.20 from source and the CalculiX-preCICE adapter (master)
+- CalculiX 2.20 from source and the CalculiX-preCICE adapter (develop)
 - FEniCS latest from the FEniCS PPA and the FEniCS-preCICE adapter (PIP)
 - SU2 7.5.1 and the SU2-preCICE adapter (master)
 - DUNE 2.9.1 and the experimental DUNE-preCICE adapter (main)